|

 down, because the

-as totally serious as we get
+as totally serious as I get

 lot of stuff about smart